bmartin1/Identifying_Actions_for_Sound_Event_Classification/action_vectors_dataset/README.md

 ## Inter-annotator agreement:

 We computed Fleiss Kappa coefficient between the three MTurk annotators for the entire dataset, resulting in a coefficient of 0.23 - Fair Agreement.
-In addition, we computed correlation, for a selection of files, between annotations in two different Lab sessions and MTurk.
-Lab sessions consisted of CMU students carry on the annotation in an anechoic chamber.
+In addition, we computed correlation, for a selection of files, between annotations in two different Auditory Lab (AL) sessions (E19S and E20S) and MTurk.
+AL sessions consisted of CMU students performing annotations in an anechoic chamber, with headsets and a desktop computer.
+The plot below suggests that the annotations in the lab and the MTurk are fairly consistent.

 ![Image of correlation plot](https://github.com/bmartin1/Sound-Events-Descriptors/blob/master/causal_actions/action_vectors_dataset/corralation_comparison_between_lab_and_mturk.png)